-After one bite of these fluffy, flavor-filled pancakes, I would surely write a song about them too.
+After one bite of these fluffy, nutmeg flavored banana pancakes, I would surely write a song about them too.

 Try out these other “special” pancakes like apple carrot pancakes with maple cream cheese topping, these lovely almond persimmon pancakes or, these orange basil ricotta pancakes (their flavor is intoxicating!).

 - 2 1/4 cups flour (I use Bob's Red Mill gluten free flour but all-purpose or white whole wheat would be fine)

 - 1 packet Fleischmann's RapidRise Yeast

 - 1 teaspoon kosher salt

 - 1/2 teaspoon baking soda

 - 1 large ripe banana, mashed until smooth

 - 2 tablespoons melted coconut oil, plus more for cooking